ryaka/rheakara/content/blog/world-bmi-pt1.md

 {{<highchartsTreeBMI src="/charts/bmi.json" metasrc="/charts/worldbank2014m.json" id="bmi-wb-income" grouping="income" title="Mean BMI By World Bank Income Group">}}

-We see a clear relationship between a country's income and its average BMI through grouping countries by their income.
+Through grouping countries by their income, we see a clear correlation between a country's income and its average BMI.

->We see a clear relationship between a country's income and its average BMI through grouping countries by their income
+>we see a clear correlation between a country's income and its average BMI

 In the low income group, all countries have a normal average BMI except for Sudan which is disqualified by only 0.2 points.